mikitano/philosophers/README.md

 ## 🛑 Rules & Constraints

-• Each philosopher is represented by a thread
+- Each philosopher is represented by a **thread**
-• Each fork is protected by a mutex
+- Each fork is protected by a **mutex**
-• No data races
+- No **data races**
-• No deadlocks
+- No **deadlocks**
-• Output is synchronized using a write mutex
+- Output is synchronized using a write mutex
-• The simulation stops immediately when a philosopher dies
+- The simulation stops immediately when a philosopher dies

 ---

 ## 📚 Concepts Covered

-• Multithreading with pthread
+- Multithreading with pthread
-• Mutex-based synchronization
+- Mutex-based synchronization
-• Deadlock prevention
+- Deadlock prevention
-• Shared state protection
+- Shared state protection
-• Accurate time handling
+- Accurate time handling
-• Safe input parsing
+- Safe input parsing
-• Resource cleanup in concurrent systems
+- Resource cleanup in concurrent systems

 ---

 ## 🧪 Tested Environment

-• Linux
+- Linux
-• macOS
+- macOS
-• Compiler: cc
+- Compiler: cc
-• Flags: -Wall -Wextra -Werror
+- Flags: -Wall -Wextra -Werror